ExoPlayer can be used for both client-side and server-side ad insertion.

 Playlists with ads

-When playing a playlist with multiple media items, the default behavior is to request the ad tag and store ad playback state once for each media ID and ad tag URI combination.
-This means that users will see ads for every media item with ads that has a distinct media ID, even if the ad tag URIs match.
+When playing a playlist with multiple media items, the default behavior is to request the ad tag and store ad playback state once for each media ID, content URI and ad tag URI combination.
+This means that users will see ads for every media item with ads that has a distinct media ID or content URI, even if the ad tag URIs match.
 If a media item is repeated, the user will see the corresponding ads only once (the ad playback state stores whether ads have been played, so they are skipped after their first occurrence).

 It’s possible to customize this behavior by passing an opaque ads identifier with which ad playback state for a given media item is linked, based on object equality.
 Here is an example where ad playback state is linked to the ad tag URI only, rather than the combination of the media ID and ad tag URI, by passing the ad tag URI as the ads identifier.
 The effect is that ads will load only once and the user will not see ads on the second item when playing the playlist from start to finish.